-Periodic cleaning with Totaline[®] environmentally sound coil cleaner is essential to extend the life of RTPF coils.
+- Periodic cleaning with Totaline[®] environmentally sound coil cleaner is essential to extend the life of RTPF coils.
 This cleaner is available from Carrier Replacement parts division as part number P902-0301 for a 3.8 liter (1 gallon) container, and part number P902-0305 for a 19 liter (5 gallon) container.
-It is recommended that all RTPF coils be cleaned with the Totaline environmentally sound coil cleaner as described below.
+It is recommended that all RTPF coils, with the exception of NOVATION coils, be cleaned with the Totaline environmentally sound coil cleaner as described below.